-- Lab Sections: for questions contact the lab TA.
-Missing more than 25% of labs will cause failure for the course. - Come at the correct time for labs! at Lewis 1 or Kennon Observatory.
+Lab Sections: for questions contact the lab TA.
+Missing more than 25% of labs will cause failure for the course.

+Come at the correct time for labs! at Lewis 1 or Kennon Observatory.
 Some labs will be held off campus at our dark sky site.
+Labs atart the second seek of classes.